Skip to content

 Campaign marketing plays a significant role when marketing to B2B organisations.

-It takes a lot of planning before executing a campaign to sell your product or service.
-It’s typically conducted through email marketing.
-Analytics are drawn from the results to measure each campaign’s effectiveness.
+A campaign to sell your product or service requires extensive planning before execution.
+This type of campaign is typically conducted through B2B email marketing.
+The results are analysed to measure each campaign’s effectiveness.

 2. B2B Content marketing

-B2B content is arguably the most important step of a digital marketing strategy.
+B2B content is arguably the most important step of a B2B digital marketing strategy.

 Online and offline content aids in attracting, converting, and retaining buyers.
 It typically consists of written, audio, and video content published on an organisation’s blog and then shared across social media channels for more organic traffic.

 Organic traffic is a crucial part of a B2B content marketing strategy.
 You’ll want to invest in hiring a Search Engine Optimisation (SEO) expert to get the top result for your product or service when buyers search online.
-If you don’t already have an SEO expert, then have a look online for a beginners guides to SEO.
+If you don’t already have an SEO expert, then have a look online for a beginner’s guide to SEO or check out Moz’s Whiteboard Friday.
+The SEO team provides weekly educational videos where industry experts break down B2B digital marketing topics.

 AI can augment the content creation process, enhancing efficiency and creativity, but it’s not a standalone solution!
 The human touch remains crucial for strategy, tone, and authenticity.

-Whatever you do, just be sure every piece of marketing content stays valuable, informative, and keeps your audience in mind.
+Whatever you do, ensure that every piece of marketing content is valuable and informative and keeps your audience top of mind.

 3. B2B Digital marketing